hazelgrove/hazelnut-dynamics-agda/README.md

 Similarly, we make explicit some premises about disjointness of contexts or variables being apart from contexts in some of the premises of some rules that would typically be taken as read in an on-paper presentation.
-This is a slightly generalized version of Barendrecht's convention, which we used in our POPL17 mechanization as well for the same reason.
+This is a slightly generalized version of Barendrecht's convention (Barendregt, 1984), which we used in our POPL17 mechanization as well for the same reason.

 Since our base type system is bidirectional, the judgments defining it are